 - Drugs and alcohol.
 Overdosing on drugs or alcohol can result in a coma.

 Although many people gradually recover from a coma, others enter a vegetative state or die.
-Some people who recover from a coma may have major or minor disabilities.
+Some people who recover from a coma end up with major or minor disabilities.

-Complications may develop during a coma, including pressure sores, bladder infections, blood clots in the legs and other problems.
+Complications can develop during a coma, including pressure sores, urinary tract infections, blood clots in the legs and other problems.

 - Overview of coma and impaired consciousness.
-The Merck Manual Professional Edition. http://www.merckmanuals.com/professional/neurologic-disorders/coma-and-impaired-consciousness/overview-of-coma-and-impaired-consciousness.
-Accessed July 15, 2015.
+Merck Manual Professional Edition. http://www.merckmanuals.com/professional/neurologic-disorders/coma-and-impaired-consciousness/overview-of-coma-and-impaired-consciousness.
+Accessed Nov.
+8, 2020.

-- NINDS coma information page.
-National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/coma/coma.htm.
-Accessed July 15, 2015.
+- Coma information page.
+National Institute of Neurological Disorders and Stroke. https://www.ninds.nih.gov/Disorders/All-Disorders/Coma-Information-Page.
+Accessed Nov.
+6, 2020.